cozodb/cozo/docs/source/stored.rst

-For ``:put``, ``:remove``, ``:ensure`` and ``:ensure_not``, you do not need to specify all existing columns in the spec if the omitted columns have a default generator, in which case the generator will be used to generate a value, or the type of the column is nullable, in which case the value is ``null``.
+For ``:put``, ``:remove``, ``:ensure`` and ``:ensure_not``, you do not need to specify all existing columns in the spec if the omitted columns have a default generator, or if the type of the column is nullable, in which case the value defaults to ``null``.
-The spec specified when the relation was created will be consulted to know how to store data correctly.
-Specifying default values does not have any effect and will not replace existing ones.
+For these operations, specifying default values does not have any effect and will not replace existing ones.

 For ``:put`` and ``:ensure``, the spec needs to contain enough bindings to generate all keys and values.
 For ``:rm`` and ``:ensure_not``, it only needs to generate all keys.